10 Best Air Compressors under $200 of 2023 – Reviews & Buyer’s Guide

 The compressor has an oil-free pump, which makes it quiet to operate indoors.
 The 90 PSI is a tad low for some pneumatic tools.
 While we loved the wheels, the size of the unit makes it a bit unwieldy to maneuver.
 Overall, the product is well-made and built to last.
 It comes with a 1-year limited warranty.
 Unfortunately, making a claim isn’t the easiest thing to do.

 4. BOSTITCH BTFP02012 Pancake Air Compressor

 The noise level is a bit higher at 80 dBA for a product of its type.
 Most that we reviewed hovered around 70 dBA.
 However, it’s not outrageous by any means.
-Two people can use it at the same time, which is always a plus.
-We didn’t like the fact that it was louder than comparable models of this type.
-It’s something that can put it in the dealbreaker category for some uses.
+Two people can use it simultaneously, which is always a plus.

 5. Campbell Hausfeld FP209499AV Air Compressor